Analysis of European colonialism and colonization: Colonial policies contributing to indigenous deaths from disease

-Historic debates surrounding colonialism
+Historic criticism of European Colonialism

 Bartolomé de Las Casas (1484–1566) was the first Protector of the Indians appointed by the Spanish Crown.
 During his time in the Spanish West Indies, he witnessed many of the atrocities committed by Spanish colonists against the natives.
 After this experience, he reformed his view on colonialism and determined the Spanish people would suffer divine punishment if the gross mistreatment in the Indies continued.
 De Las Casas detailed his opinion in his book The Destruction of the Indies: A Brief Account (1552).

 During the sixteenth century, Spanish priest and philosopher Francisco Suarez (1548–1617) expressed his objections to colonialism in his work De Bello et de Indis (On War and the Indies).
 In this text and others, Suarez supported natural law and conveyed his beliefs that all humans had rights to life and liberty.
 Along these lines, he argued for the limitation of the imperial powers of Charles V, Holy Roman Emperor by underscoring the natural rights of indigenous people.
 Accordingly, native inhabitants of the colonial Spanish West Indies deserved independence and each island should be considered a sovereign state with all the legal powers of Spain.

 French writer Denis Diderot was openly critical of ethnocentrism and European colonialism in Tahiti.
 In a series of philosophical dialogues entitled Supplément au voyage de Bougainville (1772), Diderot imagines several conversations between Tahitians and Europeans.
 The two speakers discuss their cultural differences, which acts as a critique of European culture.